 Perhaps its something to do with plucky Brit mentality, or that they seem to be able to produce stuff that’s greater than the sum of its parts…I’m not really sure.
 What I do know is that shooting FP4 PLUS gives me such immense pleasure that after discovering and shooting my first roll of this emulsion a few years ago, I promptly went out and grabbed a fresh 35mm 100ft reel so that I could bulk load my own.

 Since then, I’ve taken this film beyond what I thought was possible and have been consistently amazed by the results.

-It’s one of the most forgiving black and white films I’ve ever used and right up there with Kodak Tri-X 400.
-It’s also a very fine-grained emulsion that is rather easily controlled or destroyed in development (the latter being why you hear so many naysayers complain about it on Flickr).
+It’s one of the most forgiving black and white films I’ve ever used and right up there with Kodak Tri-X 400 in terms of its ability to create gritty, grimy photographs.
+That said, it’s a capable, fine-grained emulsion that is rather easily controlled in development, if that’s what you’re after.

-FP4 in its original 35mm form at ISO125 was released for general consumption nearly 10 years before Kodak’s Tri-X and a year before the 1969 Moon shot (editor: that’ll be 1968, then.)
+FP4 in its original 35mm form as an ISO 125 film was released for general consumption nearly 10 years before Kodak’s Tri-X and a year before the 1969 Moon shot (that’ll be 1968).

-If you’ve not heard of them before, or have skipped past this hugely important company, I’d highly recommend having a read of this exhaustive chronology.
+If you have a few minutes, I’d highly recommend having a read of this exhaustive chronology of ILFORD

 |Type||Black and white (negative)|